-Campus Security employs uniformed security officers who are available during regular campus hours and special campus events.
-They can be reached Monday through Friday 8:00am till closing at numbers provided above.
-The Ohio State Highway Patrol and Salem Police Department assist the campus in handling all criminal and non-criminal incidents.
+Campus Security employs two security officers available during afternoon and evening hours and campus special events.
+The Twinsburg City Police Department assists the campus in handling all criminal and non-criminal incidents.
 Other state, county and city agencies may have concurrent jurisdiction on properties within their geographic areas that are owned or leased by the university.
-The Salem Campus has no recognized student organizations with off campus locations.
+The RAC Campus has no recognized student organizations with off campus locations.

 The basic function and responsibility of Campus Security is to maintain the security of the designated areas of the campus (e.g., buildings and grounds) and report threatening or unusual conditions to the appropriate authority (The Police Department, Fire Department, and/or Paramedics).
-Campus Security is present and patrol on foot.
-Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Salem Campus and Salem City Center.
-The security officers have the authority to issue parking violation stickers to improperly parked motor vehicles.
-Security officers do not possess arrest power.
+Campus Security is patrols on foot and does not possess arrest power.
 The Campus Security Office maintains an excellent working relationship with the local police and the appropriate authority is contacted to provide investigative services when alleged criminal offenses occur on campus.
 There is no formal memorandum of understanding (MOU) in place with any of these agencies.
 The campus community is encouraged at all times to make an accurate and prompt reporting of all crimes that occur on campus to the appropriate law enforcement agencies and to the campus security office.
-Notify Campus Security for the following incidents on campus: automobile accidents, escort to vehicle or to campus buildings; illness or injuries; suspicious person or activities; or anytime you feel you need assistance.
-Please note: Campus Security will not open locked car doors, jump start vehicles, change tires or move vehicles.
-They can assist by providing contact information for local towing and service companies.
+Notify Campus Security for the following incidents on campus: automobile accidents, escort to vehicle or to campus buildings; illness or injuries; to jump start a vehicle; suspicious person or activities; or anytime you feel you need assistance.
+Please note: Campus Security will not open locked car doors or change tires.